 The Nerva-Antonines in Florence

-The Galleria degli Uffizi in Florence is one of the oldest and most famous art museums in the world.
-In addition to Renaissance masterpieces including works from Botticelli, Michelangelo and Leonardo da Vinci, the Uffizi houses one of the world’s most important collections of ancient Roman and Greek statues.
-The Medicis' interest in ancient art started… Continue reading The Nerva-Antonines in Florence
+The Galleria degli Uffizi in Florence is one of the world's oldest and most famous art museums.
+In addition to Renaissance masterpieces, including works from Botticelli, Michelangelo and Leonardo da Vinci, the Uffizi houses one of the world's most important collections of ancient Roman and Greek statues.
+The Medicis' interest in ancient art started with… Continue reading The Nerva-Antonines in Florence

 Artefact: The so-called Trivulzio Diatreta Cup, a late Roman luxury glass